Connection & Commissioning

 Chapter goal

-Goal: Make the sensor visible in the CMTK and obtain first measurement values.
+Goal: Make the sensor visible in your Master and obtain first measurement values.

 Prerequisite

-The CMTK must be set up according to its own manual (network, access, basic function).
+The CMTK must be set up according to its own manual (Network, access, basic function).
 These steps are not part of this guide.
+For IO-Link Masters this guide uses the Balluff Engineering Tool.
+If you are using this also first read its manual and the manual of your IO-Link Master before using this guide.

 Mount the sensor rigidly and aligned exactly towards the target to be measured.
 Even slight angle changes (e.g. holding the sensor in your hand) lead to fluctuating values.